ridgehkr/useful-docs/README.md

-# usefulHooks Documentation
+# Useful: Documentation

-This is a documentation site for [Useful](https://usefulhooks.com/).
+This is the documentation project for [Useful](https://usefulhooks.com/).

 ## Development